 Step 1: Fabric Prep

 Fabric usually does not come home from the store all straight and aligned.
 We need to do that ourselves if we want to create nice and straight cuts.
 A little fabric knowledge to drop on you first so you can follow along: The straight sides of the fabric, perpendicular to the store cut edge is called the selvedge.
 It is usually considered to be a straight edge (but not always! just look to see) and can have either little fuzzies, holes, a more tightly woven edge, printing to tell you the manufacturers/designers name or a combination.
 The selvedge is usually cut off before the project pieces are cut out, but in some cases, if you need a half inch more fabric that will eventually go into a seam, it can be used in an emergency.
 Be cautious about selvedges that are a little more tightly woven, they are the ones that can cause trouble.
+As you progress with your sewing skills, you’ll know when you can use the selvedge.
+I like to be thorough with my instructions, never say never!

-To get a straight edge from which the strap will be cut, fold the fabric again so that the two selvedge sides are lined up with the first fold.
+To straighten the edge on the fabric from which the strap will be cut, fold the fabric again so that the two selvedge sides are lined up with the first fold.
 Here is where experience comes into play.
 When lining up the selvedges and all these edges, the fabric might not want to lay flat.
 The goal here is to make the fabric smooth and comfortable, ignore the uneven cut from the store for now.
 Line up the selvedge edges and the store cut end to try to make a 90 degree corner, you may find the fabric doesn’t want to fold nicely down the middle.
 In this case you need to make an adjustment.
 Slowly move the store cut ends until the middle fold lays flat and there are no large wrinkles in the fabric and the selvedge edges are still lined up together.
 Now that you have the middle flat and happy, take the selvedge edges and fold them up to meet the middle fold.
 Which looks like this, below:

 Once you know where the straight edge needs to be, we need to make sure the straight edge is perpendicular to the bottom fold (the original ‘middle’ fold and selvedges edges are at the top).
 Fabric should be folded into fourths lengthwise and we are using the bottom folded edge to check that the ruler is forming a 90 degree angle with the straight edge you are going to use.
 Make sense?

-Proceed with Caution, Sharp Objects ahead:
+Proceed with Caution, Sharp Objects ahead

 Use the rotary cutter to trim off the uneven ends.
+If you have never used a rotary cutter, treat it with care, they are sharp!

 **Note to lefties!
 The images show what righties need to do, if you are lefty do the same steps but before cutting, turn your cutting mat 180 degrees so that the uneven edges are to the left of the ruler.
 Make sure nothing slipped during the turn.